Written by Cortlyn Adams & Jessica Dastous

 White River/Sunrise: Northeast Entrance

-This is one of my personal favorite entrances to the park!
-Through this entrance, you can find trailheads to several hikes and White River Campground.
+This is one of our personal favorite entrances to the park!
+Through this entrance, you can find trailheads to several popular hikes and White River Campground.
 “Sunrise is 14 miles from the White River Entrance.
 At Sunrise, explore the Sunrise Visitor Center and Day Lodge” (Visit Rainier).
 The road to Sunrise is closed because of snow in mid-October and reopens in late June/early July.

 Stevens Canyon: Southeast Entrance